juanjux/raimixer/README.md

 python raimix.py --wallet=<your wallet from your config.json>
 --source_acc=xrb_<acount where you have the funds>
 --dest_acc=xrb_<destination account>
---amount=800m # exact amount needed in the destination, use m for mrai or k for krai
+--amount=800m # exact amount needed in the destination, use m for mrai, k for krai
 --initial_amount=1000m # (recommended) a higher amount to make analysis harder; excess will be returned --dest_from_multiple # send from several mixing accounts to the destination (default: send from only one)